11.16.2008

 Loved these recent videos of Eleuthera hosted by Nick Guilarte, Lance-O and Lexi.
 The show is produced under the moniker of "Island Hoppers."
 A good chunk of the production is dedicated to surfing on Eleuthera; Surfer's Beach near Gregory Town in particular.

-Surfers Beach on Island of Eleuthera I managed to make it over to Surfer's Beach recently.
-Ran into a guy from Germany who was staying over on Harbour Island.
 He had made the trip to the Bahamas so he could go surfing on Surfer's Beach.
 Gotta love that spirit of island adventures!
 Unfortunately, the wind wasn't right and his mission to surf Surfer's Beach was a wipeout.

 Given he was an experienced traveling surfer who had been to any number of surf destinations around the world, I asked him whether the surf site Magicweed was any good.
-I had been linking to the site on my Eleuthera weather page.
+I had been linking to the site on my weather page.
 He dissed the site saying it had been wrong any number of times when he used it.
 I kind of guessed that might be the case since I know of no active weather station that provides the kind of fresh data they were giving for surfing Eleuthera -- items like current wind speed, etc. If I'm wrong, holler.
 I've since ditched the link.
 Happy to link back up to it when someone shows me where and how the data is being collected and distributed.

 I did manage to shoot a 360° virtual reality image of the very cool Surfer's Beach shack while I was there and should have it posted on my Eleuthera photos page soon.
-I also have a number of photos from the better beaches on Eleuthera that I will soon post.
+I also have a number of photos from the better beaches that I will soon post.

 So if you're planning on going surfing on Eleuthera, be sure to check out Island Hopper's Surfer's Beach video.
 Cowabunga dude!